williambarshop/milkyway_compose/docs/workflow-execution.md

 * **DIAUmpire workflow:** Use this if you have only a DIA dataset, with regularly sized windows.
 * **DIAUmpire (window upload):** Use this if you have only a DIA dataset, with variable or custom windows.
 This will require you to upload an additional file defining the window start and end m/z values.
 An example can be found [here](https://github.com/wohllab/milkyway_proteomics/blob/master/exampleSkylineFiles/400-1600-90window-vDIA.csv).
 Workflow Parameters and Execution
 * **MSX DIAUmpire:** Use this if you have only MSX-DIA dataset.
-You must upload window definitions that match what the start and end m/z values will be fore the DECONVOLUTED WINDOW PLACEMENTS after the msconvert deconvolution is run.
+You must upload window definitions that match what the start and end m/z values will be for the DECONVOLUTED WINDOW PLACEMENTS after the msconvert deconvolution is run.
 * **DDA-ID DIA-Quant:** Use this if you have generated paired data with identifications originating in DDA datasets, and quantitation to be done from DIA datasets.
 As above, upload window placement file for the DIA data, even if the data is generated on a regularly sized DIA window method.
 The window positions will be required for MSPLIT-DIA to generate "in-run" identifications to aid with retention time alignments.